Monday, December 10, 2007

 I) Vocabulary:

-- represents the number of units a line rises or falls vertically for each unit of horizontal change from left to right.
+A) the slope of a line - represents the number of units a line rises or falls vertically for each unit of horizontal change from left to right.

 Slope: (nonvertical line): Ratio of the vertical change (the rise, Δ y) to the horizontal change (the run, Δ x)